How to Find t*-Values for Confidence Intervals

 Confidence intervals estimate population parameters, such as the population mean, by using statistics (for example, the sample mean) plus or minus a margin of error.
 To compute the margin of error for a confidence interval, you need a critical value (the number of standard errors you add and subtract to get the margin of error you want).

-When the sample size is large (at least 30), you typically use critical values on the Z-distribution to build the margin of error.
+When the sample size is large (at least 30), or you know its standard deviation, you typically use critical values on the Z-distribution to build the margin of error.
 When the sample size is small (less than 30) and/or the population standard deviation is unknown, you use the t-distribution to find critical values.
 (At roughly 25 or 30 degrees of freedom, the values of the t-distribution begin to match those of the Z-distribution.
 So, a sample size of 30 is not an ironclad requirement, but it works well in many situations.)